Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

 Change history in this commitment:

-It's my first time to use Github, so I just find out how to show the feedback from you, and this commitment is the improvement based on all the past feedback.
+Nov 20, 2016：It's my first time to use Github, so I just find out how to show the feedback from you, and this commitment is the improvement based on all the past feedback.
 And I am sorry I use the commit button as "save" button before, so everytime I come out with something or find something useful, I will write here or copy here as recording.
 But from now, I will update change history in this commitment here to show anything I done in this commitment and write the seminarnotes in local text and upload them when I finished it.
 I am sorry for disturbing you before.

+Nov 22, 2016: Updated the result of homework of Seminars three.

 Seminars One